newatoms/beta/_private/costumer-acquisition/communication-plan.md

 * Youtube commercial

 ### Organic traffic using the network of others
-* Public Presentations & Workshops at renown venues
+* Public Presentations & Workshops at renown venues.
-* Airtime about the relevance of content marketing and the changes it has gone trough
+* Airtime on radio & T.V§

 ### Organic traffic using our own network
 * Publishing items about the relevance of content marketing trough social media